truemark/autoalarm/README.md

 ### Default Values

-By default, the ReAlarm function is disabled.
-When ReAlarm is enabled, it runs on a default schedule of every two hours.
+By default, the ReAlarm function is enabled.
+When ReAlarm is enabled, it runs on a default schedule of every 120 minutes.
-The ReAlarm Schedule can also be customized by configuring a context variable.

 ### Global ReAlarm Enabled/Disabled and Schedule Configuration Via Context Variables in CDK Deployment